 A loaf of white bread: £0.93

-Prices are about 2% lower than equivalent costs in Norwich, about 3% lower than Luton and about 6% lower than Canterbury.
+Prices (cost of living only) are about 2% lower than equivalent costs in Norwich, about 3% lower than Luton and about 6% lower than Canterbury.

-There is a modest nightlife in Colchester, largely because of the fact that the university is on the edge of town and has a lot of its own clubs and bars on the premises that offer popular nights for the students.
-Those willing to venture into Colchester town centre will find a selection of clubs and bars including student favourite nightclub ATIK and Three Wise Monkeys, a gin bar and tap house.
-There’s an Odeon cinema here, and a couple of theatres.
+There is a modest nightlife in Colchester, largely because of the fact that the university is on the edge of town and has a lot of its own clubs and bars on the campus that offer popular nights for students.
+Those willing to venture into Colchester town centre will find a selection of clubs and bars, including student favourite nightclub ATIK and Three Wise Monkeys, a gin bar and tap house.
+There’s an Odeon cinema and a couple of theatres too.
 The Mercury is the bigger one, drawing tours, bands and popular comedians, while the Headgate Theatre is a bit more intimate.
-Creative Arts Live at the Colchester Institute hosts live gigs from across the performing arts, so their yearly lineup can include anything from classical music to rock, opera to musicals.
+Creative Arts Live at the Colchester Institute hosts live gigs from across the performing arts, so their yearly line-up can include anything from classical music to rock, opera and musicals.

 Buses run from campus to town every 15 minutes and there’s also a 20-minute bus that goes to the train station.
 Don’t miss the opportunity to get cheap bus tickets by buying a discounted annual season ticket offered by First Buses Essex.
 There are frequent trains from Colchester to London Liverpool Street which takes just under an hour.
 National Express coaches run from the campus to destinations all around the country, that include London and major airports too.